-Outside of class, you participate in workshops, activities, and events that inform, engage and entertain.
-Along the way, you make new friends from around the world and learn to live independently and responsibly: skills that prepare you well for life in college and long after.
+Outside of class, you’ll participate in workshops, activities, and events — scheduled from morning to night — that inform, engage and entertain.
+Along the way, you’ll make new friends from around the world and learn to live independently and responsibly: skills that will prepare you well for life in college and long after.

 You are also able to embrace the challenge of college-level academics without the pressure of formal grades and credit, in classes taught by instructors just as interested in your learning as you are, alongside students just as engaged as you.

 Students completing grades 9–12, ages 14–18 by June 19, 2022

 Choose from over 200 courses in multiple 1-, 2-, 3- and 4-week sessions

 Brown University campus in Providence, Rhode Island